A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge

 where $q$ is the query point, $N$ is the internal node, $N.axis$ is the splitting axis of $N$, and $N.value$ is the splitting value of $N$.
 The algorithm repeats this process until the queue is empty or a termination condition is met.

 The advantage of KD-tree is that it is conceptually simpler and often easier to implement than some of the other tree structures.
 The performance of KD-tree depends on several factors, such as the dimensionality of the space, the number of points, and the distribution of the points.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
 There are also some challenges and extensions of KD-tree, such as dealing with the curse of dimensionality when the dimensionality is high, introducing randomness in the splitting process to improve robustness, or using multiple trees to increase recall.
-This is a variation of KD-tree named randomized KD-tree, that introduces some randomness in the splitting process, which can improve the performance of KD-tree by reducing its sensitivity to noise and outliers \cite{ghojogh2018treebased}.
+This is a variation of KD-tree named randomized KD-tree that introduces some randomness in the splitting process, which can improve the performance of KD-tree by reducing its sensitivity to noise and outliers~\cite{ghojogh2018treebased}.